Cisco-UKI-DevX/Guestshell-Lab-Guide/README.md

 ## Exercise 1 - Running a simple python script with the CLI library

-In this first exercise we'll keep it as simple as it gets
+In this first exercise we'll keep it as simple as it gets we'll use a Python module called CLI, which from a Guestshell envrironment allows you to excecute and read cli commands on the host device.

 ```